swiftlang/swift-evolution/proposals/NNNN-swiftpm-package-resolved-lock-file.md

 ### Conditionally enable new behaviour on swift-tools-version

-We could make the new behaviour only apply when a certain swift-tools-version has been set; however, this would bring enormous complexity to Swift PM since we allow to pass a package-path to the various commands and we would need to do a two step argument parsing depending on what tools version is in the `Package.swift`.
+We could make the new behaviour only apply when a certain swift-tools-version has been set; however, this would bring enormous complexity to SwiftPM since we allow to pass a package-path to the various commands and we would need to do a two step argument parsing depending on what tools version is in the `Package.swift`.